Nikolay Krestinsky: Show trial and death

 In March 1937, early in the Great Purge, Krestinsky was suddenly transferred to the post of USSR Deputy People's Commissar for Justice.
 He was arrested in May 1937.
 In prison he was beaten unconscious, and, according to a doctor who worked in Lefortovo Prison, was beaten so badly that there was not any part of his back that was not discoloured by bruises.
 After a 'confession' had been forced out of him, he was put on trial (as part of the Trial of the Twenty One) on 12 March 1938.
 While almost all of the other defendants admitted their guilt during the Moscow Trials, on the first day of the trial, 2 March, Krestinsky told the presiding judge, Vasili Ulrikh:

 I do not plead guilty.
 I am not a Trotskyite.
 I was never a member of the 'bloc of Rights and Trotskyites', of whose existence I was not aware.
 Nor have I committed any of the crimes with which I personally am charged; in particular I -plead not guilty of having had connections with the German intelligence service.

 The following day, he made a total reversal of his position:

 Yesterday, under the influence of a momentary keen feeling of false shame, evoked by the atmosphere of the dock and the painful impression created by the public reading of the indictment, which was aggravated by my poor health, I could not bring myself to tell the truth, I could not bring myself to say that I was guilty.
 And instead of saying, "Yes, I am guilty," I almost mechanically answered, "No, I am not guilty."

+Krestinsky’s cenotaph at Novodevichy Cemetery.

 Such a reversion was a rare episode in the show trials, of the late 1930s.
 It caused speculation that the person brought back on the second day was not Krestinsky, but someone recruited to play him, or that he had been hypnotised.
 He went on to 'confess' that he was a German agent, and that he had met Trotsky in the Tyrol resort of Merano in October 1933 to receive instructions on sabotage.
 However, Trotsky was under constant surveillance by Soviet agents at the time and KGB records from the 1950s do not mention any trip to Merano.
 Trotsky told the New York Herald Tribune that he had never been to the resort and had not spoken to Krestinsky since 1927.

 Krestinsky was sentenced to death and executed on 15 March 1938.

 He was partially exonerated during Nikita Khrushchev's destalinisation program, when, on 27 October 1963, Izvestia carried an article by the former soviet ambassador to Great Britain, Ivan Maisky, praising Krestinsky as a "diplomat of the Leninist school.".
 He was cleared of all charges during Mikhail Gorbachev's perestroika reforms.